 Delaying Part B enrollment can result in late enrollment penalties if you aren’t eligible for the Part B Special Enrollment Period (SEP).
 In this article, we’ll explain how eligibility works, when the Part B Special Enrollment Period occurs, and what else you should do after you enroll in Part B.

-The Part B Special Enrollment Period allows those who plan to continue working after 65 to stay on their employer coverage without facing late enrollment penalties later on.
+There are certain situations when you can delay your Part B coverage.
+The Part B Special Enrollment Period allows those who plan to continue working after 65 to stay on their employer coverage or other group health plan coverage without facing late enrollment penalties later on.

 Those who aren’t eligible for the Part B Special Enrollment Period and choose to not enroll in Medicare Part B during their Initial Enrollment Period are likely to face the Part B late enrollment penalty when they do eventually sign up.